eklitzke/hspresent/README.md

 This will compile hspresent, and install an `hspresent` command line program.

+You can download the latest stable release of hspresent on [Hackage](http://hackage.haskell.org/package/hspresent).
+The git repository is online at `git://github.com/eklitzke/hspresent.git`.

 Usage
 -----
 Invoke like `hspresent /path/to/your/presentation`.
 Left and right arrow keys